urbit/urbit.org-reloaded/content/posts/the-100-year-computer.md

 In theory we could all be using Apple I’s today, but they’re a bit cumbersome.
 In large part that’s because they don’t update themselves.
 Those magnetic tapes don’t strike me as particularly durable either.

 Imagine that a computer was something you kept forever.
 It would comfortably store your entire life: your writing, photos, blood tests, even your genome.
-Your computer would never show you ads, interrupt or distract you against your wishes, or send your data to someone else without your permission.
+Your computer would never show you ads, interrupt you against your wishes, or send your data to someone else without your permission.

 Imagine a computer that was extremely valuable to you, that you’d pay thousands of dollars to recover, but you used *less* than the one you do today.